encse/adventofcode/2023/Day04/README.md

 As you exit the gondola, the first thing you notice is that the air here is much <em>warmer</em> than it was on Snow Island.
 It's also quite <em>humid</em>.
 Is this where the water source is?

+The next thing you notice is an Elf sitting on the floor across the station in what seems to be a pile of colorful square cards.

 Read the [full puzzle](https://adventofcode.com/2023/day/4).